About Westview Dance Club

 - special dance workshops at a reduced rate

-The Westview Dance Club hosts four social dances along with two dinner dances and a New Year's Eve dinner dance each dance season.
+The Westview Dance Club hosts three social dances along with three dinner dances and a New Year's Eve dinner dance each dance season.
 Tickets for these occasions are sold separately.

 Frequently Asked Questions